Canyon Road: The Great Plank Road

 In August 2015, remnants of the Great Plank Road were unearthed during a road widening project in Beaverton.
 The pieces weren't salvageable.

+Walker Road

+In addition to the route through Beaverton, Canyon Road also referred to the road now known as Walker Road.

 Route

 The historic route is almost completely paved over by modern roads.
 Beginning at Goose Hollow near where the Vista Bridge is now, Jefferson Street transitions into Canyon Road, both in street signs and modern maps.
 It went up the canyon behind the Vista Ridge Tunnels where the Sunset Highway—also known as U.S. Route 26—goes over Sylvan hill.
-Slightly west of Sylvan, an interchange with modern Canyon Road, also known as Oregon Route 8, continues southwest into Beaverton.
-Two blocks west of Cedar Hills Boulevard, at the junction with Hocken Road, the contemporary road name changes to Tualatin Valley Highway ("TV Highway", though the original plank road continued farther west.
+Heading into Beaverton, the road took one of several routes into the city.
+Its route before 1883 is lost, but was presumably shared with the Portland-Lafayette Road, a predecessor road.
+Between 1883 and 1889, Canyon Road followed the alignment of today's Canyon Drive.
+Between 1889 and 1927, it followed the road now known as Canyon Lane.
+After 1927, it followed the modern Canyon Road.
+Two blocks west of Cedar Hills Boulevard, at the junction with Hocken Road, the contemporary road name changes to Tualatin Valley Highway ("TV Highway", though the original Plank Road continued farther west.
+The road continues down Farmington Road afterwards.

+Approaching Hillsboro, the road begins to follow the rail line.
+The road then diverts south along the road now known as Witch Hazel Road, joining with the Hillsboro and Linn City Road.
+The road ultimately ends at Baseline Street in hillsboro.

 A plaque to commemorate the road was placed in the South Park Blocks by the Lang Syne Society in 1991.